-The first international travellers settled in this precinct many years ago and contributed to its modern development.
+The first international travelers settled in this precinct many years ago, contributing to its modern development.

-It is a suburb highly recommendable for the foodies out there, those who want to benefit from the vicinity to the city’s core and have the opportunity of trying out new flavours every day.
+It is a suburb highly recommendable for the foodies out there, those who want to benefit from the vicinity of the city’s core and have the opportunity of trying out new flavors every day.

-Here you can find restaurants that serve food from all around the world: Italian, Vietnamese, Thai, Korean and many others.
+Here you can find restaurants serving food from around the world: Italian, Vietnamese, Thai, Korean, and many others.